-Mr. David Crevier is a director of the Corporation and is a retired partner of the law firm Colby Monet LLP, located in Montreal, Quebec, since 1984.
-Mr. Crevier was a member of the Barreau du Quebec and has practiced as a lawyer since 1975, primarily in the area of commercial law, assisting public and private companies in the natural resource and technology sectors.
-Mr. Crevier has acted as a director for Goldstar Minerals Inc., a TSX Venture-listed issuer, since September 2016.
-Mr. Crevier has acted as a director for several publicly traded companies focusing on corporate governance and public disclosure.
+Mr. David Crevier is a director of the Corporation and is a retired partner of the law firm Colby Monet LLP, located in Montreal, Quebec.
+Mr. Crevier practiced primarily in the area of commercial law, assisting public and private companies in the natural resource and technology sectors.
+Mr. Crevier has acted as a director for numerous publicly traded companies focusing on corporate governance and public disclosure.
 Mr. Crevier has previously served as a director or officer of Yorbeau Resources Inc., Cancor Mines Inc., Sierra Metals Inc., and Keywest Energy Corporation, among others.